StackExchange Flair

-For a while the flair on my site has included my stats from StackOverflow, ServerFault and SuperUser.
-In my article on it, I mentioned I used the iFrame but I stopped that a few months ago and switched to getting the JSON data for my accounts directly and parsing that.
-I did this as it was order of magnitudes faster than loading via the iFrame.
+For a while, the flair on my site has included my stats from Stack Overflow, Server Fault, and Super User.
+In my article on it, I mentioned I used the <iframe> but I stopped that a few months ago and switched to getting the JSON data for my accounts directly and parsing that.
+I did this because it was orders of magnitude faster than loading via the <iframe>.

-Then recently an email arrived:
+Then recently, an email arrived:

 image

-Damn, my jQuery magic was about to end so what could I do but change?
-When I started looking at the new flair I noted that StackOverflow wanted me to hotlink the image, i.e. have my visitors get it from their server, but the performance for pulling the image was still poor compared to my own website (or so the Firebug tool says).
-So what could I do to improve this?
+Damn, my jQuery magic was about to end, so what could I do but change?
+When I started looking at the new flair, I noticed that Stack Overflow wanted me to hotlink the image—that is, have my visitors get it from their server—but the performance for pulling the image was still poor compared to my own website (or so Firebug told me).
+So how could I improve this?

-What I did was to use wget, which is a Linux tool (I’m hosted on a Linux box) for downloading files, and put that in a schedule to once a day download my StackExchange flair and store it on my website, which means it gets served faster.
-As my numbers won’t change heavily day to day, (I’m not Skeet) once a day is enough balance between keeping it fresh and making it cachable.
+What I did was use wget—a Linux tool (I’m hosted on a Linux box)—for downloading files, and put that in a schedule to once a day download my Stack Exchange flair and store it on my website.
+That means it gets served faster.
+As my numbers won’t change heavily day to day (I’m not Skeet), once a day is enough—a good balance between keeping it fresh and making it cacheable.

-The only downside is that my flair uage stats on StackExchange will likely drop, but I don’t really care about that.
+The only downside is that my flair usage stats on Stack Exchange will likely drop, but I don’t really care about that.

 The wget command is: